ML4ITS/TimeVQVAE-AnomalyDetection/README.md

 # TimeVQVAE-AD

-This is an official GitHub repository for the PyTorch implementation of TimeVQVAE from our paper ["Explainable Time Series Anomaly Detection using Masked Latent Generative Modeling", 2023](https://arxiv.org/abs/2311.12550).
+This is an official GitHub repository for the PyTorch implementation of TimeVQVAE from our paper, ["Explainable time series anomaly detection using masked latent generative modeling."
+Pattern Recognition (2024)](https://arxiv.org/abs/2311.12550).

 TimeVQVAE-AD is a novel time series anomaly detection method, notable for its high accuracy and superior explainability.
-It builds on the TimeVQVAE method, using masked generative modeling for time-frequency domain analysis.
+It builds on TimeVQVAE [1], using masked generative modeling for time-frequency domain analysis.
 This approach preserves dimensional semantics in the latent space, enabling precise anomaly score computation across different frequency bands.
 TimeVQVAE-AD also generates counterfactuals, enhancing explainability by presenting likely normal states for detected anomalies.
-Its effectiveness is demonstrated on the UCR Time Series Anomaly archive, outperforming existing methods in both detection accuracy and explainability.
+Its effectiveness is demonstrated on the UCR Time Series Anomaly archive, significnatly outperforming existing methods in both detection accuracy and explainability.

 <p align="center">
 <img src=".fig/overview_inference_process_timevqvae-ad.png" alt="" width=100% height=100%>